miguelferreira13/inbank/README.md

 use Python and SQL in combination to achieve this task).
 How would you make such loading repeatable on a regular basis?`

-2.1 - I choose SQLite for simplicity and easier reproducibility, I used Python and SQL as advised, and added an interface to visualize the data and reproduce the queries.
+2.1 - I choose SQLite for simplicity and easier reproducibility, and Python as advised, I also added an interface to visualize the data and reproduce the queries.

-2.2 - In order to make this loading repeatable, we could have the this script fetch the data from a cloud storage and schedule it to run as often as we would like using Jenkins, Airflow or similar.
+2.2 - In order to make this loading repeatable, we could have this script fetch the data from a cloud storage and schedule it to run as often as we would like using Airflow or a similar tool.
 We could upload the file directly to this repo, overriding the original and following the same scheduling referred above.

 3.` What control measures could be deployed here to ensure the correctness of data?
 Do you notice something odd about the dataset provided?`

 3.1 - Data validation to check for missing values, data types, and ensure data conforms to predefined rules.
-Use foreign key constraints to maintain the relationships between tables.
+Use foreign key and constraints to maintain the relationships between tables.
 Regular data quality checks by implementing automated scripts to periodically validate and clean the data.

 3.2 - The fact that each user is only associtated with one device.